itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QBoxLayout::stretch(int index) -> int:
+.. py:function:: QBoxLayout.stretch(index: int) -> int

     Returns the current stretch value for the item at index `index`.
     The size of all cells are distributed over the available space based